Car Accident FAQ

 How Long After an Accident do I have to File a Claim in Georgia?

-From a legal perspective, there is a two year statute of limitations for all personal injury claims, which would be claims to recoup damages for injuries sustained in a car accident, that is established under O.C.G.A. §9-3-33, and there is a four year statute of limitations for property damage claims under O.C.G.A. §9-3-32.
-So, technically you have two year from the date the accident occured to file a claim for injuries you sustained in the accident, and you have four years to file a claim for damage to your vehicle.
+From a legal perspective, there is a two-year statute of limitations for all personal injury claims, which would be claims to recoup damages for injuries sustained in a car accident, that is established under O.C.G.A. §9-3-33, and there is a four-year statute of limitations for property damage claims under O.C.G.A. §9-3-32.
+So, technically you have two years from the date the accident occurred to file a claim for injuries you sustained in the accident, and you have four years to file a claim for damage to your vehicle.

 From a practical perspective, as time passes, cases of all types become harder to prove due to things such as a loss of evidence, changing witness accounts, etc. So, you should always initiate a claim as soon as possible after an accident, because failing to do so could damage the credibility of your case.